anil3a/wp-simple-subscriber/README.md

 # WP Top Navigation

 ## About
-WP Top Navigation puts the WordPress admin navigation at the top of the screen providing more screen estate for the rest of WordPress.
-Its non-destructive nature still allows for a responsive admin area.
+WP Simple Subscriber simply collects data for an external Newsletter service of your choice.
+All data is exportable as a CSV file for use with mainstream services like Campaign Monitor, Dot Mailer etc. This plugin does not provide a way to send out newsletters.

 ## Install
-1. Upload `wp-top-navigation` to the `/wp-content/plugins/` directory
+1. Upload `wp-simple-subscriber` to the `/wp-content/plugins/` directory (or custom content directory).
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. There are no settings!
-Just enjoy.